How to Make Rings in an Hour

 - Finish, polish, and buff: Use a Dremel, a rotary tool of your choice and/or a buffing wheel to polish and buff your rings as desired.
 This is the finishing touch on your ring, so be sure to stop at points to check your progress to see if you’re getting the desired results.

 Stack rings are meant to be stacked, so the more you have, the more fun they’ll be to wear (or share, or even swap!).
-For more quick and easy projects on how to make rings, order your copy of One-Hour Rings with Helen Driggs.
-You can also download it instantly for seven quick but stylish tutorials on how to make rings at home!
+For more quick and easy projects on how to make rings, download One-Hour Rings with Helen Driggs.
+You can also download loads of ring projects in one convenient eBook, 10 Silver and Other Metal Ring Projects, for 10 quick but stylish tutorials on how to make rings at home!